America’s Sacred Story: The True Story of the Pilgrims

 STAUFFER: After fleeing to Holland, the Pilgrims settled in Leiden for 12 years.

 AWAKEN: What was life like for them in Holland?

-STONE: While it was true that Holland was a very tolerant place, this meant that they were tolerant not just toward religious things but were also tolerant to a lot of other things.
-Bradford said, “The children began to fall in to the sin and licentiousness of the place.”
+STONE: While it was true that Holland was a very tolerant place, this meant that they were tolerant not just toward religious things but also tolerant to a lot of other things.
+Bradford said, “The children began to fall into the sin and licentiousness of the place.”
 So they were beginning to lose their children.

 After 12 years in Holland, they began to discuss the possibility of leaving.

 AWAKEN: Where did the idea come from to take the bold step of leaving all they knew and crossing a vast ocean to the unknown wilderness of the New World?

 STONE: Perhaps due to their tribulation, they were a united and courageous people who began to consider their next move.
 It was the age of exploration.
 Colonialism was the thing that European powers were doing at the time, and so it was kind of a natural way of thinking.
 In some respects, there was this New World being discovered, and there were all kinds of opportunities over there.
 Going back to England wasn’t an option.
 Staying in Holland wasn’t an option.
 And so, the talk of America became a possibility.

 STAUFFER: They had thoughts on Guyana as well, which was a very warm climate.
 Other countries around them were just as dangerous for Christians, (and) people were being murdered for their faith.
 They really didn’t have a whole lot of options as far as where to go.
 Of course, the decision was not made lightly.
 The Pilgrims were fearful of getting sick, fearful of dying.
 Many people were lost in voyages to the New World.

 Bradford, however, had an answer to any pending danger.
 In one of his most famous quotes, he said, “It is required that all great and honorable actions are accompanied by great difficulties, and both must be met and overcome with answerable courageous.”